eebod/E-space-hashnode/clf5zu7k3000009k01hpz8cgv.md

 I dual boot, which means I run two operating systems on my personal computer.
 I use Microsoft Windows operating system as my personal use OS and Linux Mint, an Ubuntu-based Linux distribution as my code-writing environment, which also allows me to tinker around with anything and everything on the OS, without fear of losing personal files.

 On Windows, I tend to take a lot of screenshots using the (🪟 + PrtSc) command, I do this for very different reasons.
-Over time, I began to realize I had an issue with how Windows labeled each screenshot image file in the folder where they were saved.
+Over time, I realized I now had an issue with how Windows labeled each screenshot image file in the folder where they were saved.

 Each screenshot captured on Windows is named in the format &gt;&gt; ( Screenshot + (Number) + .png ).